Current members

 Tom DeCarlo, lab leader

-Tom received his Ph.D. from Massachusetts Institute of Technology / Woods Hole Oceanographic Institution in 2016.
+Tom received his Ph.D. from Massachusetts Institute of Technology / Woods Hole Oceanographic Institution in 2017.
 He is interested in how our ocean is rapidly changing today and the consequences of these changes on marine life.
 His work has included coral biological responses to climate change, carbonate geochemistry, Raman spectroscopy, paleoceanography, and remote sensing.
-Although his research has used a wide range of techniques, the unifying theme has always been a connection to coral reef ecosystems.
+Although his research has used a wide range of techniques, the unifying theme has been a connection to coral reef ecosystems.

 CV email

-Tom received his Ph.D. from Massachusetts Institute of Technology / Woods Hole Oceanographic Institution in 2016.
+Tom received his Ph.D. from Massachusetts Institute of Technology / Woods Hole Oceanographic Institution in 2017.
 He is interested in how our ocean is rapidly changing today and the consequences of these changes on marine life.
 His work has included coral biological responses to climate change, carbonate geochemistry, Raman spectroscopy, paleoceanography, and remote sensing.
-Although his research has used a wide range of techniques, the unifying theme has always been a connection to coral reef ecosystems.
+Although his research has used a wide range of techniques, the unifying theme has been a connection to coral reef ecosystems.

 CV email